H3llKa1ser/B00t2R00t/Red Teaming/Evasion Techniques/AV\EDR Architecture/EDR Monitoring Methods/README.md

 | ETW Logging                  | ETW patching or disabling                 |
 | Registry Change Monitoring   | Delayed or indirect modifications         |
 | Image Load Callbacks         | Manual PE loading / injection             |

+Understanding API and syscall monitoring is essential for designing stealthy payloads.
+Most EDRs rely on userland hooks and ETW tracing to build telemetry, but attackers can bypass these with techniques such as direct syscalls, manual mapping, and ETW tampering.
+Mastery of this area is foundational for effective EDR evasion.